 Install and Configure Workflow Manager Client

-Before you can run the workflow pairing cmdlet, you must install Workflow Manager Client on each of the servers in the SharePoint farm.
+Before you can run the workflow pairing cmdlet, you must install the Workflow Manager Client on each of the servers in the SharePoint farm.
 This section provides a walkthrough of the installation of the Workflow Manager Client in the SharePoint 2019 farm environment.
 In this scenario, we have one server.

 - Download and install the Workflow Manager Client here: https://go.microsoft.com/fwlink/p/?LinkID=268376